Just Because I'm a Woman (1968 album): Content

 The title song, in which a woman admonishes her boyfriend for passing judgment on her previous sexual encounters even though he is guilty of the same behavior, was regarded as something of a daring statement to make at the time.
 It was written by Parton in response to her husband's questioning (and subsequent reaction) if she'd ever been with a man before him.
 "The Bridge", distinctive because of its subject matter and rather abrupt ending, details the story of a woman who falls in love with a man and becomes pregnant with his child.
 His abandonment leads the woman back to the bridge where she apparently commits suicide.
 The last verse states, "My feet are moving slowly, Closer to the edge, Here is where it started, And here is where I'll end it..." before simply ending, midway through the verse.

 Parton re-recorded "Just Because I'm a Woman" for the 2003 tribute album Just Because I'm a Woman: Songs of Dolly Parton.

 Release and promotion

 The album was released April 15, 1968, on LP.

 Singles

 The album's only single, "Just Because I'm a Woman", was released in May 1968 and debuted at number 46 on the Billboard Hot Country Songs chart dated June 29.
 It peaked at number 17 on the chart dated September 14, its twelfth week on the chart.
 The single charted for a total of 14 weeks.
-It also peaked at number eight in Canada on the RPM County Singles chart.
+It also peaked at number eight in Canada on the RPM Country Singles chart.